tillitis/tkey-ssh-agent/README.md

 variable `TKEY_SIGNER_APP_NO_TOUCH` to some value when building.
 Example: `make TKEY_SIGNER_APP_NO_TOUCH=yesplease`.

-The host apps will also stop displaying this requirement.
+The client apps will also stop displaying this requirement.
 Of course this changes the signer app binary and as a consequence the derived private key and identity will change.